-56. Pursuant to the Information Act, personal data is deemed to be any data relating to a specific (identified or identifiable) natural person (hereinafter referred to as ‘data subject’) as well as any conclusion – particularly the interested party’s name, identification signs or one or more pieces of knowledge attributed to its physical, physiological, mental, economic or social sameness-, furthermore with respect to the data subject which can be inferred from such data.
-In the course of data processing such data shall be considered to remain personal as long as their relation to the data subject can be restored.
+56. Pursuant to the Information Act, personal data is deemed to be any data relating to a specific person, identified by personal data or – directly or indirectly – identifiable natural person (‘data subject’) as well as any conclusion – particularly the interested party’s name, identification signs, one or more pieces of knowledge attributed to its physical, physiological, mental, economic or social sameness-, furthermore with respect to the data subject which can be inferred from such data.

 Article 4, paragraph 8 (charges)